-Given our present limited theoretical understanding of the SOL width, it is useful to continue empirical studies and scalings^{34, 35}, and to explore new regimes and measurement techniques.
-In particular, empirical results on comparison the between carbon and lithium divertor surfaces will be a unique contribution from NSTX.
+Given our present limited theoretical understanding of the SOL width, it is useful to continue empirical studies scalings34, 35, and to explore new regimes and measurement techniques. particular, empirical results on the comparison between carbon and lithium divertor surfaces will be a unique contribution from NSTX.
 These results will be especially valuable to help estimate SOL widths in future ST devices such as NHTX and ST-CTF.